tthijm/tthijm/README.md

 My name is Thijmen and I am a Computer Science student from the Netherlands.

+My main interest lies in software engineering and contributing to open-source projects.

 ## I code with

 <div align="left">